bacula-web/bacula-web/docs/source/03_get-help/faq.rst

   * Why I cannot connect :ref:`to remote db server with SELinux enforced <troubleshoot-selinux>` ?
   * Does Bacula-Web can run on a system having :ref:`SELinux enforced <troubleshoot-selinux-enforced>` ?

-Developpment
+Development
 ------------

-  * What's the current :ref:`developpment status <developpment-status>` of Bacula-Web ?
+  * What's the current :ref:`development status <development-status>` of Bacula-Web ?
   * Why :ref:`reviving Bacula-Web project <project-revive>` ?
   * Is Bacula-Web a :ref:`free and open source <project-license>` project ?

 Answers
 =======

-.. _supported-web-broswer:
+.. _supported-web-browser:

 Which web browsers can be used with Bacula-Web ?
 ------------------------------------------------

 Bacula-Web is compatible with almost all well known web browser.
 The only thing you’ve to worry about is to make sure that Javascript is enabled.

-Before releasing a new version, i usualy make some test with latest version of Firefox, Chrome ad Internet Explorer.
+Before releasing a new version, I usually make some tests with latest version of Firefox, Chrome ad Internet Explorer.
 Don't hesitate to share your experience with any other web browser by giving to me a positive/negative feedback.

 .. _supported-bacula-version: